City Guide / Charleston

 Weather in Charleston, SC

 Now that you’re more acquainted with the city’s past, it’s time to focus on its present—and there’s no better place to start than with Charleston’s temperate climate.
 The city’s good weather is a major part of its appeal, but since it’s still an East Coast city, you can expect changing seasons.
-Here’s a breakdown of Charleston’s weather:
+Here’s a breakdown of the weather of Charleston County:

 • Precipitation: While this area certainly doesn’t have the reputation of somewhere like Seattle, you can still expect a good amount of rain.
 The wettest months will be in the summer, with August averaging over six inches of rainfall.
 Drier months include the end of fall (November) and early spring (April and May), where average rainfall will drop to just under three inches.
 No matter what time of year you’re moving to Charleston, be sure to pack your umbrella!